matteobilardi/ccbir/README.md

 If it's the first time you train a VTN model, a dataset preprocessing step will run for a while, and its result  will then be cached under the `temporary_data_path` found in `ccbir/configuration.py` for future training runs.
 If you train a new VQ-VAE and then wish to train a VTN with it, you will need to delete or move the `temporary_data_path`, otherwise the cache for the preprocessed dataset for the VTN will have become stale.

+---
 ### Benchmarking
----

 Entrypoints for each benchmark type can be found in `ccbir/experiment/benchmarks/*`.
-Make sure sure you specify the checkpoints of your trained models in the file for the benchmark you have selcted before running it, for example as
+Make sure sure you specify the checkpoints of your trained models in the file for the benchmark you have selcted before running it.
+E.g.
 ```bash
 python ccbir/experiment/benchmarks/benchmark_ccbir_sample_similarity_rank.py 2>&1 | tee results.txt